 Below are the bins or score intervals for the above data set.

-Please follow below steps to create the Histogram chart in Excel:
+Please follow the below steps to create the Histogram chart in Excel:

 - Click on the Data tab.

 - Now go to the Analysis tab on the extreme right side.
-Click on Data Analysis option.
+Click on the Data Analysis option.

 - It will open a Data Analysis dialog box.
 Choose the Histogram option and click on OK.